This Dominator 50 was acquired in June 2017 and has now completed extensive refurbishment.

 July 2nd 2017 – Just received the amp back from Ian Woledge fully repaired and working.
 It needed – 2 x power valves (EL34), 1 x pre-amp valve (ECC83), 8 resistors, 7 capacitors and a new fuse to get it back to full health and to do away with all the niggling little crackles and pops etc. Here are some pics of the completed amp section –

 Next stage done – I cut a replacement grill cloth frame from 5mm plywood.
 I also smoothed off and painted with wood stain the front of the main baffle.
 Also, I drilled some holes which I later used to bolt the grill frame to the baffle.
 I prefer to do that rather than use pins and glue as used originally by WEM.
-This is because it enables the removal of the grill frame in the future, just in case it needs another repair in the.
+This is because it enables the removal of the grill frame in the future, just in case it needs another repair in the future.

 I painted the grill cloth frame with black wood stain and also drilled 2 small holes into which the WEM logo will slot.
 I also painted inside the back of the main cab and, once the paint had dried, I was able to slot the amp into place then fit and reconnect the drivers.
 I decided to use 2 Goodmans 12P drivers that I had spare as the originals were in a very untidy condition.
 The 2 back panels have also been cleaned and polished and refitted, although I will have to take them off again when it’s time to bolt the grill cloth frame into place.